xenon-middleware/xenon/README.md

 <http://nlesc.github.io/octopus/userguide.pdf>

-See the file "INSTALL.txt" for a description of how to install octopus.
+See the file "INSTALL.md" for a description of how to install octopus.

 The javadoc of octopus library is available online at: